MeteoSwiss/probtest/README.md

 ## Quick start guide

-Even though probtest is used exclusively with ICON at the moment, it does not contain any information about the model or it's directory structure.
+Even though probtest is used exclusively with ICON at the moment, it does not contain any information about the model or its directory structure.
 This makes it very flexible and applicable to any circumstance (e.g. usable by Buildbot, Jenkins and human users alike).
 However, it also requires a lot of information about the model and the data to be processed upon invocation.
 Since a typical probtest usage involves multiple commands (e.g. run-ensemble -> stats -> tolerance -> check) this leads to a lot of redundancy in the invocation.
 Therefore, probtest can read commonly used input variables (e.g. the model output directory, the experiment name, the name of the submit script, ...) from a configuration file in json format.
 To further ease the process, these configuration files can be created from templates using the `init` command.
 A template for ICON is contained in this repository in the `templates` subdirectory.

 ### The init command